-- Cubic Lagrange interpolation, followed by no blending at all, which leads to a cubic spline that's not $C^1$ continuous (only $C^0$ ), as shown in figure 8 of [BG88]. - No interpolation at all, followed by cubic B-spline blending, which leads to an approximating spline (instead of an interpolating spline), as shown in figure 5 of [BG88].
+- Cubic Lagrange interpolation, followed by no blending at all, which leads to a cubic spline that's not C1 continuous (only C0), as shown by Barry and Goldman [BG88] in figure 8. - No interpolation at all, followed by cubic B-spline blending, which leads to an approximating spline (instead of an interpolating spline), as shown by Barry and Goldman [BG88] in figure 5.

 Here we are using the time instances of the Lagrange interpolation also as B-spline knots.
-Equation (9) of [BG88] shows a more generic formulation of the algorithm with separate parameters $s_i$ and $t_i$ .
+Barry and Goldman [BG88] show a more generic formulation of the algorithm with separate parameters s_i and t_i in equation (9).